Our Verdict

 Ease of Adjustment

 For the most part, these binoculars are quite easy to adjust and get into focus.
 We found the focus knob to move smoothly while also offering enough resistance that it's easy to stop it right where you want it.
 The hinge between the barrels acts similarly: easily moving when you want it to but generally staying put when you don't.
-The eyecups offer three settings that are easy to switch between.
+The eyecups also offer three settings that are easy to switch between.

 We have two complaints about the Diamondback HD 8x28's adjustability.
 The first is the diopter.
-It is quite difficult to get moving, but once you get over the initial inertia, it tends to slide quite quickly, making it somewhat challenging to make small and precise adjustments.
+It is quite difficult to get moving, but once you get over the initial inertia, it tends to slide quite quickly, making it somewhat challenging to make smaller, more precise adjustments.
 Adjusting the diopter is a rare chore, so this isn't a dealbreaker.
 Possibly more significant is the fact that it seems our eyes wanted to be further away from the eyepieces of these binoculars than with other models.
-For most of our testers, this meant that even when in their longest setting, the eyecups were barely touching their eyebrows.
-This quickly felt natural and didn't ruin our experience at all, but if you like to bury your eyes in a binocular's eyecups, you may want to look elsewhere.

 Close Focus Range